 |A||Activate||Turn the port(s) on.|

-|B||(re)Boot||Turn the port(s) off, delay, then turn the port(s) on.|
+|B||(re)Boot||Turn the port(s) off for 5 seconds, then on.|

-|C||Call||Turn the port(s) off, delay, then turn the port(s) off.|
+|C||Call||Turn the port(s) on for 5 seconds, then off.|

 |D||Deactivate||Turn the port(s) off.|